 Episode 8: Delicious Night

-New City Stage calls our 8th show “simultaneously experimentally adventurous and nostalgic” in the way that it “calls upon past works and past methods to create a wholly new experience.”
+New City Stage called our 8th show “simultaneously experimentally adventurous and nostalgic” in the way that it “calls upon past works and past methods to create a wholly new experience.”

 Episode 7: The King Of Rain